0x20F/paris/README.md

 Every macro has the same functionality as its `Logger` equivalent.
 Colors and icon keys work just the same.

+See [the Logger struct](https://docs.rs/paris/) for all methods and their macro equivalents

 ### Chaining